dikortis/LetsTalkETC/Episodes/Episode_14.md

 example to some degree there's a governance issue in my car every time I
-Drive because it's like which way am I gonna turn and how fast am I gonna go those are decisions that could be made and i would i would gladly give that away you know to someone else it was
+Drive because it's like which way am I gonna turn and how fast I gonna go those are decisions that could be made and i would i would gladly give that away you know to someone else it was